GSNorCal Volunteer Essentials

 - Turn everything (checkbook, bank statements, ATM cards, deposit slips, troop/group equipment and supplies, and the final Troop/Group Finance Report) in to your Leader Support Manager (LSM) or Service Unit Treasurer.

-- Contributions from families: Individual girl dues or financial investment by families
+- Voluntary contributions from families: Individual girl dues or financial investment by families

 - Money earned by girls:

 - The Girl Scout Cookie Program and other sales of Girl Scout–authorized products (such as Girl Scout cookies, magazines, or nuts and candy), are organized by GSNorCal and open to all Girl Scouts.
-Girls can participate in two council-sponsored product sale activities each year: the Cookie Sale and the Fall Sale.
-All girl members who take part in any pathway of Girl Scouting (troop, camp, travel, etc), including Daisies, are eligible to participate in council-sponsored product-sale activities, with volunteer supervision.
+Girls can participate in two council-sponsored product program activities each year: the Cookie and the Fall Program.
+All girl members who take part in any pathway of Girl Scouting (troop, camp, travel, etc.), including Daisies, are eligible to participate in council-sponsored product activities, with volunteer supervision.
 Please remember: volunteers and Girl Scout council staff don’t sell cookies and other products—girls do.

 - Girls in grades 6-12 who are members of a troop with a council-approved trip and/or high adventure activity planned, or girls in grades 9-12 with an approved Gold Award project, may request that all or part of their Product Sale Reward Card be converted into troop funds to support council approved troop trips, high adventure activities, or approved Gold Award projects.
 Upon receipt by the troop this becomes part of the troop funds and follows the same guidelines for handling of troop money.
 Through a democratic process, the troop agrees on fund usage for the council-approved trip/high adventure/Gold Award activity.